Brooklyn-Style/Magic_Roll/README.md

 The `LSF` and `CRW` columns are a little questionable but with nearly all of the consonants on this side, there weren't many other options.
 Magic makes these columns viable though, as you just have to fix `FL/LF` and `CR/RC`.
 You could swap `L` and `C` instead but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect.

-The `PNV` column, while good if it was on any other finger, isn't great for the pinky.
-The SFBs are low but the SFS are kind of rough.
-Swapping `P` with `K` or `B` could be a potential solution.
+The `PNV` column, while good if it was on any other finger, isn't great on the pinky.
+The SFBs are low but it's usage is relatively high. the SFSs are really noticable as well.
+Swapping `P` with `K` or `B` could be potential solutions though.

+Aside from all of the movement this hand has to do, the pinky and SFSs in general are this layout's biggest downsides

 ### <ins>Tools Used:
 - The [Keyboard Layouts Google Doc](https://docs.google.com/document/d/1W0jhfqJI2ueJ2FNseR4YAFpNfsUM-_FlREHbpNGmC2o "Keyboard Layouts Google Doc") for design knowledge